 The Wisconsin Access to Justice Commission was created by the Wisconsin Supreme Court at the request of the State Bar of Wisconsin to aid the courts in improving the administration of justice.
 Our mission is to develop and encourage means of expanding access to the civil justice system for unrepresented low-income Wisconsin residents.

 Who are we?

-We are volunteers who encourage innovation and coordination to help improve the civil legal aid system in Wisconsin.
-We help ensure that good ideas get the broad support that they deserve.
+We are volunteers who encourage innovation, collaboration, and coordination to help improve the civil legal aid system in Wisconsin.
+We help ensure that good ideas get the consideration and support that they deserve.

 What is civil legal aid?

-the network of public and private resources that ensure fairness for all in the justice system, regardless of how much money you have.
+It is the network of public and private resources that ensure fairness for all in the justice system, regardless of how much money you have.
 It includes online self-help resources and forms, volunteers, and staffed legal services offices.
 Together, they help build stronger communities.
-Watch this short video below to find out more.
+Watch this short explainer video below to learn more.

 The Wisconsin Supreme Court is seeking comment on two pending rule petitions that support access to justice efforts in Wisconsin.
 The Access to Justice Commission filed Petition 15-06 seeking a rule change that would allocate 50% of unclaimed class action awards to support civil

 On the first Wednesday of every month, a group of volunteer lawyers meet at Casa ALBA Melanie in Green Bay to offer free legal advice to anyone who comes in.
 “We answer legal questions and direct people to agencies, attorneys